How to Use the Command 'stack' (with Examples)

 Example output:

-Downloading template "new-template" to create project "my-package" in my-package/ ...
+Downloading template "template" to create "package" ...

-Use case 2: Compile a package
+Use Case 2: Compile a Package

 Code: